kenesparta/multiplyLogic/README.md

 # 3. CI/CD

-The `.github` directory contains the pipelines to testing the code in these two cases:
+The `.github` directory contains the pipelines to testing the code in these cases:

 - When someone pushed on `main` branch.
 - When someone sent a `Pull Request`.
+(Please see the Pull Request tab)
+- When someone accepted the `Pull Request`.

 # 4. How to use into your project
 Execute the command: